Cher-B/ESP32/Dual_Core_Priority/README.md

 # Dual Core

-This program shows how to create and run tasks on the 2 cores of the ESP32 development board.
+This program shows how to create and run tasksbased on the priority assigned to them on the 2 cores of the ESP32 development board.

 # Hardware Required